MarcBotet/PROP-HeteSim/README.md

 # PROP-HeteSim
-University project to use relevance search in heterogeneous hetworks (HeteSim) in academic papers
+University project to use relevance search in heterogeneous networks (HeteSim) in academic papers

 Programming Projects in Facultat d'Informàtica de Barcelona